tanwar-abhi/Porous_media_flow/README.md

 The file names are structured such that a user/reader can intutively guess the internal structure and output of the files from reading name of the functions/files.
 For example:

-`main.m` :: This is the main file where the domain and phusical parameters for flow and user specific inputs are defined.
+`main.m` :: This is the main file where the domain and physical parameters for flow and user specific inputs are defined.

 `rhs_element.m` :: Here RHS terms of the equation and source terms are defined for the subsequent, steady and trasnsient, cases.